 There is no inheritance or gift tax in Estonia.
 Transfers of title upon inheritance and donations, however, are subject to state duty and notary fees.
+The acquisition cost of inherited estate in the context of calculating capital gains tax is zero.

-9 Wealth Tax
+9. Wealth Tax